freeCodeCamp/guide/src/pages/articles/miscellaneous/delete-a-git-branch-both-locally-and-remotely/index.md

 ---
-title: Delete A Git Branch Both Locally and Remotely
+title: Delete a Git Branch Both Locally and Remotely
 ---
 // locally ((if you know what you are doing!)
     git branch -d localBranchName